 Tip #1: Name your organizational goals

 This is a simple rule, yet it is often forgotten.
 Before planning your talent management strategy, make sure you know your organizational goals, values, and where you are heading.
 These will influence your decisions as you try to stick to what you stand for.
-Never forget the importance of a clear brand vision, to find the right people to join your team.
+It’s easier to find talent that fits with these organizational goals once they’ve been clearly defined.

 Tip #2: Translate goals into human assets